LAION-AI/laion.ai/blog/video2dataset.md

 As of 2023, multimodal deep learning is still heavily focusing on text-image modeling, while other modalities such as video (and audio) are only sparsely investigated.
 Since the algorithms to train the above models are usually modality agnostic, one might wonder why there aren’t strong foundational models for these additional modalities.
 The reason for this is – plain and simple – the lacking availability of large scale, annotated datasets.
 As opposed to image modeling, where there are established datasets for scaling such as [LAION-5B](https://arxiv.org/abs/2210.08402), [DataComp](https://arxiv.org/abs/2304.14108), and [COYO-700M](https://github.com/kakaobrain/coyo-dataset) and scalable tools as [img2dataset](https://github.com/rom1504/img2dataset), this lack of clean data hinders research and development of large multimodal models especially for the video domain.

-We argue that overcoming this data problem is a core interest of (open source) multi-modal research since it can foster important previously impossible projects such as high quality [video](https://research.nvidia.com/labs/toronto-ai/VideoLDM/) and [audio](https://google-research.github.io/seanet/audiolm/examples/) generation, [better pre-trained models for robotics](https://twitter.com/comma_ai/status/1666959310310752257?s=20), [movie AD for the blind community](https://www.robots.ox.ac.uk/~vgg/research/autoad/), and more.
+We argue that overcoming this data problem is a core interest of (open source) multimodal research since it can foster important previously impossible projects such as high quality [video](https://research.nvidia.com/labs/toronto-ai/VideoLDM/) and [audio](https://google-research.github.io/seanet/audiolm/examples/) generation, [better pre-trained models for robotics](https://twitter.com/comma_ai/status/1666959310310752257?s=20), [movie AD for the blind community](https://www.robots.ox.ac.uk/~vgg/research/autoad/), and more.

 ![ManyVideos](/images/blog/videos_figure.gif)
 _Figure 1:_	video2dataset allows to easily create large scale collections of videos as the ones in the above sample created from available research datasets.